Efenstor/file_proc_vs/README.md

 If the script fails with something like *"Permission denied ...
 Failed to recognize file format"*, uncomment and edit the *vspath* variable at the beginning of the script to point to the location of *vapoursynth.so*.

+If you're encoding video from a DVD source it is highly recommended to use the '-l' option to avoid audio delay issues.

 **batch_proc_vs.sh**

 A script for batch processing of many files.
 Executes *file_proc_vs.sh* for each file in a specified dir.